cse-labs/res-edge-labs/labs/register-namespace-and-applications.md

 ```

-## Add Applications
+## Register Applications

-- Update namespaceId to the go-vote ns Id if necessary
+- You can change the name, description, and metadata to create your own "this-or-that" app
   - NodePort must be unique and between 30081 and 30087 to deploy
-- You can change the name, description, and metadata to create your own "this-or-that" app

 - Open the Res-Edge app from the `Ports` tab
   - Expand Applications